Zhuteamzoo/Robotic-Dog/Mechanical/Leg/Height.md

 ---

 We can see that from these results that I'll need a tall enough robot to reach certain places, but also take into account it's balance and stability.
+For the height I think the optimal height would be 600mm when standing idle and when he's standing at his tallest maybe around ~650mm or more.
+This makes it so that his claw can reach most tables while still optimizing his stability.

 ## Sources